Glenwood, Queensland: Geography

 Glenwood is located about halfway between Gympie and Maryborough on the Bruce Highway.

 History

 Glenwood Provisional School opened on 11 November 1918.
 On 1 December 1927 it became Glenwood State School.

 Glenwood was part of the Shire of Tiaro until the local government amalgamations of 2008.

+The Glenwood Community Space Masterplan was endorsed by the Fraser Coast Regional Council on 24 January 2024.
+The first stage of this master plan for public spaces in Glenwood was completed with the official opening of the playground facilities by Fraser Coast mayor George Seymour on 9 August 2025.